Our people

 A recipient of the NZMA 2018 Fellowship award, Stephen continues to make an impact in the health sector.
 He is particularly committed to professionalism in medicine throughout his clinical, teaching and advocacy roles.

-Dr Child is a member of Council's Audit and Risk Committee, and Council's Health Committee.
+Dr Child is a member of Council's Audit and Risk Committee and a member of the Health Committee.

 Dr Ainsley Goodman